dishank19/deepscribe-evals/README.md

 DeepScribe SOAP Evaluation Suite
 ================================

 Quick-start guide for building the augmented dataset, running the evaluation metrics, and inspecting results.
-GitHub repo: [dishank19/deepscribe-evals](https://github.com/dishank19/deepscribe-evals).

 Environment Setup
 -----------------